bstow/origin-router.js/README.md

 small.js
 ========

-A small and concise web framework for node.js
+A small web framework for node.js